GauntStrelok/emote-widget-simple/README.md

 #### URL Parameters

+`Example: url?showTwitch=true&showBttv=false&totalEmotes=100&secondsToRain=10&secondsToWaitForRain=23&channel=itsatreee&numTimesToRepeat=1`

 Param | Default Value | Description
 --- | --- | ---
-Show Twitch Emotes | true | Setting this value to true includes Twitch emotes in the random pool of visible emotes.
-Show Bttv Emotes | true | Setting this value to true includes Bttv emotes in the random pool of visible emotes.
+showTwitch | true | Determines if Twitch emotes are added to the random pool of visible emotes. showBttv | true | Determines if Bttv emotes are added to the random pool of visible emotes. totalEmotes | 100 | Determines the total emotes create in one iteration. secondsToRain | 10 | Determines for how long emotes will be created. secondsToWaitForRain | 23 | How long to wait to start raining emotes again after they are stopped. channel | itsatreee | The channel whose emtoes to display. numTimesToRepeat | 1 | The number of times to repeat.
+Use -1 for continuous raining emotes!!